dxe/petition-websites/README.md

 After creation:

 Make sure both www.@ and @ are listed under "alternative domain names", then click "Route domains to CloudFront".

+Edit the "Default root object" to be `index.html`.

 Edit the preexisting "behavior":